Information Theory for Complex Systems Scientists: Integration, Segregation, Complexity

 Varley et al., \cite{varley_multivariate_2022} showed that the O-information can be re-written in terms of sums and differences of just total correlations:

 This can help provide some intuition into what synergy means.
 The left-side term $(2-N)TC(\textbf{X})$ is the total integration of the ``whole", duplicated $N-2$ times (and made negative).
 The right-hand term ``adds back" the total correlation associated with the $N$ possible ways that single elements can be removed.
-If $\sum_{i=1}^NTC(\textbf{X}_{-i}>(2-N)TC(\textbf{X})$, then there must be correlations in the $\textbf{X}_{-i}$ that are redundant, and so get double counted.
+If $\sum_{i=1}^NTC(\textbf{X}^{-i})>(2-N)TC(\textbf{X})$, then there must be correlations in the $\textbf{X}^{-i}$ that are redundant, and so get double counted.
 Conversely, if $(2-N)TC(\textbf{X})$ is greater, then there is information in the structure of the ``whole" that can't be found in the parts when all added together.

-The O-information can be analyzed locally, in the same way that the bivariate mutual information can be \cite{scagliarini_quantifying_2022}.
-For a particular configuration \textbf{x} for \textbf{X}:
+The O-information can be analyzed locally, in the same way that the bivariate mutual information can be \cite{scagliarini_quantifying_2022, pope_time-varying_2024}.
+For a particular configuration \textbf{x} of \textbf{X}:

 Where $tc$ and $dtc$ are the local total correlation and dual total correlation (which can be computed from local entropies).
 Generally, the sign of $\omega$ is interpreted in the same way as the in the expected case: a negative sign indicates greater synergy while a positive sign indicates greater redundancy.
 The local total correlation and local dual total correlation can both be negative, however (unlike their strictly non-negative expected forms).
-This can create a situation: suppose that $tc(\textbf{x})=-3.0$ bit and $dtc(\textbf{x})=-8.0$ bit.
+This can create more complex situations: suppose that $tc(\textbf{x})=-3.0$ bit and $dtc(\textbf{x})=-8.0$ bit.
 In this case, $\omega(\textbf{x})=+5.0$ bit and we must ask: if $dtc$ is \textit{more misinformative} than the $tc$, is that the same thing as the overall system being ``redundancy dominated"?
-The exploration of the local O-information at this point is very limited and so there remain fundamental questions waiting to be answered.
+The exploration of the local O-information at this point is very limited (although see \cite{pope_time-varying_2024} for recent work) and so there remain fundamental questions waiting to be answered.

 A closely related measure to the O-information is the \textit{S-information} (again, coined by Rosas et al., \cite{rosas_quantifying_2019}).
 Formally:

 Originally studied by James and Crutchfield \cite{james_anatomy_2011}, it was initially referred to by the somewhat tongue-in-cheek term ``very mutual information", which reflects the fact that it quantifies all of the dependencies between each neuron and the rest of the system: